Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 factor is incorporated which diminishes the weight of terms that occur very frequently in the document set and increases the weight of terms that occur rarely.

-Putting it all together, the weight the td-idf statistic gives to a weight for any given term is:
+Putting it all together, the weight the td-idf statistic gives to a given term is:

-1. Highest when t occurs many times within a small number of documents (thus lending high discriminating power to those documents);
+1. Highest when the term occurs many times within a small number of documents (thus lending high discriminating power to those documents);
 2. Lower when the term occurs fewer times in a document, or occurs in many documents (thus offering a less pronounced relevance signal);
 3. Lowest when the term occurs in virtually all documents.